rbaghbanli/daily-logfile/README.md

-# logfile-service
+# log-file
-Service for quick and easy cluster-aware logging into date-bound files.
+Quick and simple cluster-aware logging into date-stamped files.

-Use LogfileService to log events, data and/or errors into locally generated logfiles.
+Use LogFile to log events, data and/or errors into locally generated logfiles.
 Each logfile is date stamped and only contains logs for that date.
 Log entries are time stamped to milliseconds.

 By default, if application runs on cluster, each cluster node logs into separate file.